delta3d/delta3d/trunk/delta3d/readme.txt

 Oh, and check out http://www.delta3d.org/article.php?story=20050707151113592&topic=docs for more detailed info on dependencies (websites, etc.).

+The versions below are what we test against.
+Older ones may or may not work.
+Set the Depedencies page on http://www.delta3d.org for more info.

 Required Libraries
 ------------------
 CAL3D 0.10.0
 CppUnit 1.10.2
-Crazy Eddie's GUI System 0.4.0
+Crazy Eddie's GUI System 0.4.1
 FLTK 1.1.6
 Game Networking Engine 0.70
-GDAL 1.2.6
+GDAL 1.3.1
 InterSense Interface Libraries SDK 3.83 (beta)
 HawkNL 1.68
-OpenAL 1.0
+OpenAL 0.0.8 (spec 1.1)
 Open Dynamics Engine 0.5
-OSG 0.9.9
+OSG 1.0
 PLIB 1.8.4
 ReplicantBody 2005-09-28
 Xerces 2.6.0